S1.E5.Shoe_Horn

 “Yeeeah… We’re not going to mess with the past anymore, right?”

-“We’re done here,” Wes said and began walking again.
+“We’re done here,” Wes said and got back to walking.

 “You have to promise that we won’t change anything else.
 I like to exist.
 I like that the universe exists.
-That’s why we’re going to the park tomorrow and going home.”
+That’s why we’re going home after the park visit tomorrow.”

 “I just want to have a nice weekend with you, you know.
 That’s all.”

-Jace, now trailing Wes as he had picked up his walking pace, heard the rustling of leaves from somewhere behind him.
-He flipped around but saw nothing.
+Jace, falling behind as Wes had picked up his walking pace, heard the rustling of leaves from somewhere behind him.
+He flipped around, but saw nothing.
 The suburban corner was still quite empty.
 Then he thought he saw movement above, in the trees.
-He focused his eyes into the canopy, but still didn’t find anything.
-He figured that it had just been a bird, and yet he couldn’t help but feel that he was being watched.
+He focused his eyes into the canopy, but still didn’t spot anything.
+He figured that it had just been a bird, and yet he couldn’t help but feel like he was being watched.

 “You two have a nice day now,” the mechanic said, wiping his hands with his dirty cloth after Wes successfully started the car on the lot.
-“You get anymore problems, you come see us.
+“Any other problems crop up, you come see us.
 Not that I’m wishin’ problems on ya, heh.”

 “Yeah, thanks,” Wes said and rolled up his window before the guy could say anything else.
 “Looks like the car’s okay.
 Not that I had planned to spend the money.”

-“Are we even going to have enough to go to the park tomorrow?”
-Jace asked.
+Jace frowned.
+“Do we still have enough to go to the park tomorrow?”

 “Of course.
-I still have plenty of cash left.
-I’m just burning through it a bit faster than I expected… So!”
+I have plenty of cash left.
+I’m just burning through it a bit faster than I expected… Anyway!”
 Wes hit the steering wheel.
 “Let’s rent some video games!”

 “At Video Klub.
 With a K. It’s a locally owned, hip little store.
 Me and Mom usually rented there, and only went to Blockbuster when we wanted something the Klub didn’t have.
-Blockbuster was barely around when you were born—now it’s an example of a fall of an empire.
-What I remember most are their TVs hanging from the ceiling with promos for new rentals, the expensive late fees, and the places smelling like Crunch chocolate bars.
+Blockbuster was barely around when you were born—now it’s an example of a fallen empire.
+What I remember most from the blue ticket were their ceiling-mounted TVs playing promos for new releases, the expensive late fees, and the smell of Crunch chocolate bars.
 Maybe that’s just association; I always got a king size when I went.”

 “You know…” Jace breathed out.
-“My teacher taught me the value of getting to the point when you’re trying to… make a point.
+“My teacher taught me the value of getting to the point when you’re trying to, like, make a point.
 I think he called it brevity?”

 “Aw, but when you’re with friends and family and there’s no sense of urgency, it’s great to include some trivia.
 Life’s not just bullet points, Jace.”